 As explained by Behavior, sometimes both hermit crabs will be happy with their new shells.

 How Often Do Hermit Crabs Change Shells?

 Hermit crabs constantly change their shell in the first 1-2 years of life.
-Hermit crabs grow quickly, with males experiencing particular growth spurts immediately preceding molting.
+Hermit crabs grow fast, with males experiencing particular growth spurts immediately preceding molting.

 Females change shells less frequently because they grow more slowly.
 Pregnant hermit crabs carry eggs in three appendages on the abdomen.

 The female’s body remains smaller, so it has a higher choice of shells large enough to offer protection.
 For this reason, most females reproduce in their first year of life.